 24. Extend shelf life

 Know the proper placement of foods or what you can do to preserve its freshness for as long as possible.
 For example, don't store milk on the side of the fridge door.
-Or you can place a wet paper towel with lettuce to help it last longer.
+Or you can place a wet paper towel with lettuce when you store it in the fridge to help it last longer.

 25. Eat what you have